iMEdD-Lab/open-data/COVID-19/README.md

 - <b>Deaths</b>: As mentioned above, the value "<b><i>deaths</i></b>" in the "Status" column corresponds to new deaths occurred on the calendar date of reference.
 That means the number of deaths is sometimes different than the one announced by EODY, or the Ministry of Health.
 This happens because authorities announce the daily number of new deaths that occurred in their 24-hour reporting window, which is 15:00 - 15:00 (EEST) and 18:00 - 18:00 (EEST) for EODY and the Ministry of Health respectively.<br/>If you wish to use the exact number of new deaths announced each day, run through the pdfsDataFrame.csv for information extracted from the [official reports published in PDF files by EODY](https://eody.gov.gr/epidimiologika-statistika-dedomena/ektheseis-covid-19/).

 ### 6. greece_cases.csv (archived)
 Cumulative data about cases by prefecture/regional unit in Greece and by date of announcement.
 The value "<b><i>Απροσδιόριστος</b></i>" (<i>Unknown</i>) in the "county" column means that the perfecture/regional unit has not been announced by the authorities for the relevant number of cumulative cases on the date of reference.
 The dataset is archived.
 Relevant figures about cases have still been maintained in greece_cases_v2.csv.
-Please find more information on these below.
+Please find more information on this below.

 #### Data Sources
 EODY and the Ministry of Health are the sources of data that have been released through: